- Experience Antarctica on a small ship

 - Unique wildlife encounters: penguins, seals & whales

 - Adventure options include kayaking, climbing and ice diving

 Leading Antarctic tour operator, Aurora Expeditions, gives tips for a great Antarctic cruise.

-An Antarctic cruise can provide more than just amazing wildlife encounters and extraordinary scenery.
+An Antarctic tour can provide more than just amazing wildlife encounters and extraordinary scenery.

 Did you know that some Antarctic cruises also offer the opportunity to spend the night camping on the ice?
 Others provide opportunities to climb unclimbed peaks, scuba dive or kayak, which can greatly enhance your Antarctica travel experience.

 What happens on an Antarctic cruise?

 On many Antarctic cruises you will experience exhilarating Zodiac rides and land excursions, but only a few operators, such as Aurora Expeditions, offer adrenaline-filled activities such as kayaking amongst icebergs in pristine waters, sleeping onshore; climbing mountains in Antarctica or diving to the icy depths.